On the $K_4$ group of modular curves: Introduction

+is a cocycle in the weight $3$ polylogarithmic complex of $Y(N)$ (see Section \ref{sec: construction}).
+Using results of De Jeu \cite{Jeu96}, this cocycle gives rise to an element $\xi(\bolda, \boldb)$ in $K_4^{(3)}(Y(N))$.
+We also discuss how to get elements in $K_4^{(3)}(X(N))$, where $X(N)$ is the compactification of $Y(N)$.

-We also devise a method to compute numerically using \textsc{Pari/GP} the image of our $K_4$ elements under Beilinson's regulator map.
-The approach is different from \cite{de jeu:K4, de jeu:regulator} in that we integrate the regulator $1$-form along Manin symbols, instead of integrating it against a cusp form.
-This enables us to check numerically Beilinson's conjecture on $L(E,3)$ for elliptic cuves $E$ of small conductor.
+We devise in Section \ref{sec: num} a method to compute numerically the image of $\xi(\bolda, \boldb)$ under the Beilinson regulator map.
+This allows us, in Section \ref{sec: num beilinson}, to check numerically Beilinson's conjecture on $L(E,3)$ for every elliptic curve $E$ over $\Q$ of conductor $N \leqslant 50$.
+Similar computations lead us to the following conjecture (see Conjecture \ref{conj xi Eis001}).

-Special elements in $K_4$ of modular curves have already been defined by Beilinson \cite{beilinson} through a different method, using his theory of the Eisenstein symbol.
-Our computations lead us to conjecture that our elements coincide (up to a simple rational factor) with the Beilinson elements.
-Since the regulators of the Beilinson elements are known to be related to $L$-values, proving this conjecture would have interesting consequences, concerning for example the Mahler measure of certain 3-variable polynomials like $(1+x)(1+y)+z$; see \cite[Chapter 8]{brunault-zudilin:mmbook} and \cite{lalin}.

-The outline of this paper is as follows.
-In Section \ref{sec:S-unit}, we recall Mason's theorem giving a bound on the degree of solutions to the $S$-unit equation for curves.
-Section \ref{sec:uabcd} introduces the modular units $u(a,b,c,d)$ as cross-ratios of division values of the Weierstra\ss{} $\wp$ function.
-Section \ref{sec:manin} contains an ``effective'' proof of the Manin relations in $K_2(Y(N)) \otimes \Z[\frac{1}{6N}]$, which are then used in Sections \ref{sec:goncharov complex} and \ref{sec:construction} to construct the elements in $K_4(Y(N)) \otimes \Q$.
-In Sections \ref{sec:num} and \ref{sec:num beilinson}, we explain how to compute numerically the regulators of these elements.
-Finally, we formulate in Section \ref{sec:comparison} the conjecture relating our elements and the Beilinson elements.